Home - Soup and Stew - Chicken Orzo Soup with White Beans and Lemon

 A bowl of chicken orzo soup with chunks of chicken, carrots, celery, white beans, and orzo pasta, garnished with grated cheese.
 A spoon and yellow napkin are beside the bowl on a light surface.

-Lemony Chicken Orzo Soup with White Beans
+Chicken Orzo Soup with White Beans and Lemon

 Karen Tedesco